00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 There is no individual investment limit, but each pool has an overall cap.
 You can only invest if there is still room available in the pool.

-In some cases, the pool might have an investment cap, after which Huma Points won’t accumulate.
+In some cases, the pool might have an investment cap, after which Huma Points won't accumulate.
 Those cases will be clearly stated on the pool page.

 ### Why are there lockup periods?